clarksdalehabitat/clarksdalehabitat/_posts/2019-03-01-march-update.md

 #
 # Content
 #
-subheadline: "Uni High Habitat Trip"
+subheadline: "3/1/2019"
-title: "March Update"
+title: "Uni High Habitat Trip"
 teaser: "My desperate plea for help in February has resulted in an outpouring of support that has genuinely encouraged me.
 The need remains critical, but we are certainly not giving up.
 And, in the meantime, we had a great time with out first volunteer group of the year (and my tenure) as my former employer, Uni High, sent a crew to the Delta for the 23rd straight year."
 categories:
   - news